networkx/nx-guides/content/exploratory_notebooks/facebook_notebook.md

 nx.density(G)
 ```

 The graph's number of components are found below.
-As expected, the network consists of one giant compoenent:
+As expected, the network consists of one giant component:

 ```{code-cell} ipython3
 nx.number_connected_components(G)